 10 Crucial Employee Engagement Metrics For Successful Surveys

-The corporate world has come a long way in the past two decades from being more consumer-centric to paying equal attention to its employees too.
-The primary reason for this shift was the realization of how the workforce played a vital role in the growth of the organization.
-One of the major outcomes of this was the introduction of employee engagement.
+The corporate world has come a long way in the past two decades, from being more consumer-centric to paying equal attention to its employees.
+The primary reason for this shift was the realization of how the workforce played a vital role in the organization's growth.
+One of the significant outcomes of this was the introduction of employee engagement.

 Employee engagement, in a nutshell, is the emotional bond that employees develop towards their organization based on the level of job satisfaction which again depends on several other factors.
 And it is a continuous process that varies with the experiences of the employees and their varying needs with time.

-As such organizations around the world are now trying to bridge the gap between them and their employees by taking into account the various employee engagement metrics.
+As such, organizations worldwide are now trying to bridge the gap between themselves and their employees by considering the various employee engagement metrics.

-These are the metrics that help you understand how your employees feel and the things they seek from you in order to stay motivated at work.
+These are the metrics that help you understand how your employees feel and the things they seek from you to stay motivated at work.

 The level of employee engagement is mainly measured through eNPS or Employee Net Promoter Score.
-It works on the basis that if employees like their organization they’ll promote it and if the score is low then definitely you need to reassess your efforts.
+It works because if employees like their organization, they'll promote it, and if the score is low, you need to reassess your efforts.